Ahmad-Wahid/sql-validator/Readme.md

 ---

 ### What is it?
-sql_validator is a Python package that validates and format SQL(postgres) queries.
+sql_validator is a CLI Python package that validates and format SQL(postgres) queries.

 ### Prerequisites
 Before using this package make sure that you have a postgres database either locally or remote.